-This article describes data validation within SAP Fiori apps.
+This article describes data validation for fields in SAP Fiori apps.
 This includes information about the validation points and the choreography associated with messaging.

 For more information on the messaging concept for SAP Fiori apps, see the article on message handling.